Six planets are in retrograde! So what?

 Planets with shorter years will “overtake” slower-moving planets.

-As a faster orbiting planet overtakes a slower orbiting planet, it will appear (from the vantage point of the faster-moving planet) as if the slower moving planet stops moving forward, then drifts backward, even though it is still moving at its original speed.
+As a faster orbiting planet overtakes a slower one, it will appear (from the vantage point of the faster-moving planet) as though the slower-moving planet stops moving forward and then drifts backward even though it is still moving at its original speed.

+“It is not REAL in that the planet does not physically start moving backwards in its orbit,” NASA states.
+“It just appears to do so because of the relative positions of the planet and Earth and how they are moving around the Sun.”

 We can actually see this effect on Earth.
-Imagine two cars travel the same direction in two different lanes.
+Imagine two cars traveling in the same direction in two different lanes.
 One travels slightly faster than the other.
-As the faster car overtakes the slower, it will seem (from the vantage point of the faster car) as if the slower car stops, then moves backward, even though its actual speed has not changed.
-(This thought experiment works with different modes of transportation, from walking to bicycles to airplanes.)
+As the faster car overtakes the slower, it will appear (from the vantage point of the faster car) as though the slower car stops, then moves backward, even though its actual speed has not changed.
+(This thought experiment works with different modes of transportation, from walking to cycling to flying in airplanes.)

 It’s worth noting that one of the reasons heliocentrism replaced geocentrism (the notion that the Earth is in the center of the Solar System) is that geocentrism couldn’t explain the retrograde motion of planets.
 With heliocentrism, explaining retrograde motion was simple.